-Founded in 1908, Children's Hospital Colorado is a private, not-for-profit pediatric healthcare network dedicated 100 percent to caring for kids.
+Founded in 1908, Children's Hospital Colorado is a private, not-for-profit pediatric healthcare network dedicated 100% to caring for kids.
 With more than 3,000 pediatric specialists and more than 5,000 full-time employees, Children's Colorado is home to a number of nationally and internationally recognized medical programs.

-Children’s Colorado received our third Magnet recognition in 2015, and we are presently one of only eight Magnet recognized hospitals in the state.
-We were initially designated a Magnet hospital in 2005, and were recognized again in 2011.
-Hospitals must reapply for Magnet recognition every four years based on adherence to Magnet concepts and demonstrated improvements in patient care and quality.
+Previously in 2005, we were initially designated a Magnet hospital, and we were recognized again in 2011 and 2015.
+Hospitals must reapply for Magnet recognition every four years based on adherence to Magnet standards and demonstrated improvements in patient care and quality.

-Children's Hospital Colorado was recently named the winner of the 2015 American Hospital Association-McKesson Quest for Quality Award.
-Children’s Colorado is only the second children's hospital to win the award in its 14-year history.
+Children's Colorado was named the winner of the 2015 American Hospital Association-McKesson Quest for Quality Award.
+We are only the second children's hospital to win the award in its 14-year history.
 The award recognizes hospitals for their commitment to making six quality aims a reality: safety, patient-centeredness, effectiveness, efficiency, timeliness and equity.

 The Quest for Quality judges were impressed by Children's Colorado's commitment to high quality, safe patient care in every department, both clinical and non-clinical.

 Children's Colorado has been recognized again as one of HealthCare's Most Wired hospitals.
 The analysis conducted by College of Healthcare Information Management Executives (CHIME) found two key areas that emerged in 2018: the use of foundational technologies such as integration, interoperability, security and disaster recovery; and the use of transformational technologies to support population health management, value-based care, patient engagement and telehealth.
 These foundational pieces need to be in place for an organization to leverage tools to effectively transform healthcare.